pouchdb/pouchdb/README.md

 PouchDB is an open-source JavaScript database inspired by [Apache CouchDB](http://couchdb.apache.org/) that is designed to run well within the browser.

-PouchDB was created to help web developers build applications that work as well offline as they do online.
+PouchDB was created to help web developers build applications that work equally well offline as they do online.

 Using PouchDB
 -------------